Randi Griffin: NCAA

 She attended Harvard University and played for the university's women's hockey team.
 She is a letter winner from 2006 to 2010.
 Griffin played in 125 career games for Harvard and scored 21 goals and made 18 assists for 39 points.
 After graduating from Harvard, she became a youth ice hockey coach mentoring boys and girls ages 12 to 19.
 In 2013, she began pursuing a PhD degree in evolutionary anthropology at Duke University.

 Korean national team

 She was contacted by the Korea Ice Hockey Association in 2014.
-The association was looking for players with Korean heritage which could represent South Korea in the 2018 Winter Olympics.
+The association was looking for players with Korean heritage who could represent South Korea in the 2018 Winter Olympics.
 She played in exhibition games against Kazakhstan for South Korea in 2015.
 In the Olympic tournament, Griffin scored the first of two goals in the entire tournament by the unified Korean team, in the 4–1 defeat to Japan at the group stage (the other being scored by Han Soo-jin in the seventh place match against Sweden).

 Professional

-On July 11, Griffin signed her first professional contract, agreeing to join the NWHL's Connecticut Whale.
+On July 11, 2018 Griffin signed her first professional contract, agreeing to join the NWHL's Connecticut Whale.